Power input

 WARNING:

-Sustained input voltages in excess of those listed in the Power requirements, can damage the transient voltage suppression.
+Sustained supply (input) voltages in excess of those listed in the Power requirements, can damage the transient voltage suppression.

 NOTE: